At the end of this module, you should be able to:

 Corneal Shape Change (3/8)

 Orthokeratology lenses work by exerting hydraulic forces between the back surface of the lens and cornea, causing a gradual compression and redistribution of tear fluids under the lens from the center towards the periphery of the cornea.
-The central corneal epithelium becomes thinner as a result of positive pressure under a flat central curve of the lens, while the mid-periphery becomes thicker due to the negative pressure created by the annular tear pool under a steeper curve, called the reverse curve.
+The central corneal epithelium becomes thinner because of positive pressure under a flat central curve of the lens, while the mid-periphery becomes thicker due to the negative pressure created by the annular tear pool under a steeper curve, called the reverse curve.
 This change in the distribution of the epithelial cells creates a new refractive surface for the cornea and temporarily corrects the myopic refraction.

 Choo, Caroline, et al: Morphologic changes in cat epithelium following continuous wear of orthokeratology lenses: A pilot study